Bluebells in bloom at Speke Hall

 When do the bluebells appear?

 At springtime, we often get asked, "Are the bluebells at Speke Hall out yet?"
-They usually appear from late March to late April.
+They usually appear from early April to mid-May.
 If you're planning your visit especially to see them, the best thing to do is to check our social media or give us a call if you're not sure.

 Plan your spring visit

-Speke Hall's gardens and grounds are currently open between Wednesday-Sunday, 10.30am-5pm, for an idyllic stroll through this sea of blue.
-Things are a little different this year as we're limiting the numbers of visitors on-site to keep everyone safe and you will need to pre-book your visit.
+Speke Hall's gardens and grounds are open every day, 10.30am-5pm, for an idyllic stroll through this sea of blue.
+Things are a little different this year as we're limiting the numbers of visitors on-site to keep everyone safe, so we recommend you pre-book your visit.
 Go to our homepage for information on how to book.